RecipeMD/RecipeMD/specification.md

 1. Title as a first level heading
 2. Short description as zero or more paragraphs
 3. Yield and Tags (arbitrary order):
-    - Tags as a paragraph which is completely in italics.
+    - Tags as a single paragraph which is completely in italics.
 Tags are a comma separated list of strings.
-    - Yields as a paragraph which is completely in bold.
+    - Yields as a single paragraph which is completely in bold.
 Yields are a comma separated list of amounts.
 Note the rules about commas in amounts.
 5. a horizontal line
 6. the ingredients, consisting of
     1. *optional*: headings to group ingredients